Ancient Capitals of Pagan

 In 1968 the Department of Archeology conducted another survey on the monuments of Bagan and counted 2230, although this varies with different scholars on the subject.
 A more recent study on monuments by the Association of Myanmar Architects suggests another count.
 A majority of monuments in Bagan and Mrauk-U have suffered since, with natural disasters such as earthquakes and conflicts between rival states.
 A majority of monuments, pagodas and temples that are still standing are in ruins and hardly recognizable as they were when they were first built. these earthquakes also took their toll on Buddhist iconography.

-The latest of these earthquakes occurred in Bagan on 24th August 2016, three hundred and eighty-nine monuments were affected.
+The latest of these earthquakes occurred in Bagan on 24th August 2016, three hundred and eighty-nine monuments were affected, and no doubt many Pagan Buddha statues and relics have been lost.
 Efforts have been taken to protect these monuments from further damage from the elements, removing debris, and taking measures to prevent further erosion, with scaffolding where necessary.
 Fortunately, help to conserve these monuments is provided through UNESCO with several countries supporting their conservation.